Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Apart from the new chapter, you also learn to create programs that effortlessly perform good feats of automation to search for text in a file or across multiple files, create, update, move, and rename files and folders, search the web and download online content, update and format data in Excel spreadsheets of any size, fill out online forms and more.

 The author of the book, Mark Lutz, gives a comprehensive, in-depth introduction to the core Python language based on his training course.
 The latest version of the book encourages you to write efficient, high-quality code.
-This is also the best books to learn python.
+This is also one of the best books to learn Python.
 The book is for everyone who wants to learn and excel in Python; from beginners to professional developers, anyone can read and practice this book.
 You will explore Python’s major built-in object types, such as numbers, lists, and dictionaries.
-You will also learn code redundancy, organize statements.
+You will also learn code redundancy and organize statements.
 The book also introduces you to OOPs concepts in Python by diving into classes.

 The author is Paul Barry, a lecturer at the Institute of Technology, Carlow, Ireland.
 Before entering the academic world, he worked for over a decade in the IT industry.
 He is the author of individual well-known programming books, such as Programming the Network with Perl, Head First Programming, and Head First Python.